-The Murray Regional Equestrian Centre Redevelopment project is currently in its second stage.
-Through efforts the centre will become a state of the art community facility that will boost Peel’s non-racing equine industry across numerous disciplines
+Through redevelopment efforts the Murray Regional Equestrian Centre is becoming a state of the art community facility that will boost Peel’s non-racing equine industry across numerous disciplines.

 Stage one works included the construction of:

 - Four polocrosse fields, and

 - Spectator mounds at the polocrosse fields and cutting arenas.

 - Additionally, the single phase power supply was upgraded and a backup 80kVA generator and 100,000 litre water storage installed.

 Stage One works were supported by the State Government through Royalties for Regions and the Department of Sport and Recreation.